hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250611343v2-from-replication-to-redesign-exploring-pairwise-comparisons-for-llm-.md

 ---
 layout: default
-title: From Replication to Redesign: Exploring Pairwise Comparisons for LLM-Based Peer Review
+title: "From Replication to Redesign: Exploring Pairwise Comparisons for LLM-Based Peer Review"
 ---

 # From Replication to Redesign: Exploring Pairwise Comparisons for LLM-Based Peer Review